 Transitioning to a Plant-Based Diet?
-Here are 4 Common Mistakes You Should Avoid
+Here Are 4 Common Mistakes You Should Avoid

 A plant-based diet consists mostly or entirely of foods derived from plants.
 This includes vegetables, fruits, whole grains, legumes, beans, nuts, and seeds, with little to no animal products.
 While it doesn’t necessarily mean abstaining from meat and dairy products entirely, it does entail proportionately consuming more foods that come from plant sources.

+The challenge for most people arises during the transition into a plant-based diet.
 To make the transition as smooth and seamless as possible, here are 4 common mistakes you should take note of and avoid when transitioning to a plant-based diet.

 4 Common Mistakes to Avoid When Transitioning to a Plant-Based Diet

-1. Skipping transition period
+1. Skipping the transition period

 The transition into a plant-based diet can be an overwhelming period for many, where they feel hungry, irritable and exhausted.
 However, it’s a crucial stepping stone to achieve a sustainable plant-based diet, as it ensures you are eating healthily and not falling into a period of fatigue as you keep up with your new eating habits.

 The key to this period is starting slow and allowing your body to adjust to the introduction of a new and unfamiliar diet.
-Thus, starting with meals you have always enjoyed, which also happens to be plant-based friendly, is good way to start!
+Thus, starting with meals you have always enjoyed, which also happens to be plant-based friendly, is a good way to start!

 2. Eliminating meat without a proper substitute